airbytehq/airbyte/docs/access-management/rbac.md

 ## Organization Resource Roles

-A user can have at most one role of this kind per Organization.
 Permissions are scoped to the given Organization for which the user has this role, and any Workspaces within.

 | Permissions           | Member |  Reader |  Editor | Admin |
 | :---------------------- | :--------: | :--------: | :--------: |:--------: |